 Those are strong words, aren’t they?
 I thought so too, but the shocking part (to me at least) is that these are not my words but the words of countless couples asking a very valid question.
 Can wedding photographers and wedding videographers get along??

-I had a bride share a horror story with me the other day about being a bridesmaid in a friend’s wedding and seeing the wedding photographer and videographer look like they were going to come to blows.
+I had a bride share a horror story with me the other day about being a bridesmaid in a friend’s wedding and seeing the wedding photographer and videographer look like they were going to come to physical blows.
 I’m sure my jaw hit the floor as she was telling the story but the idea that even for a second two wedding vendors could forget that it was about the couple getting married and made it all about themselves was insane to me.
-It’s truly ridiculous.
+It’s horrifying and ridiculous.
 But stories like this are more common than you might think and it’s causing undo stress for couples already feeling the pressure of wedding planning.

 So here is the short answer: WE LOVE WORKING WITH VIDEOGRAPHY TEAMS.

 Having professional vendors is extremely important for your wedding day all around.
-Aka, we promise to serve you well and will never fist fight with other vendors (I cannot even begin…) But there are a few that I would consider slightly more important than others because of how involved they are in your moments.
-We live in a day and age that beautiful cameras are not hard to come by and because of that, there is an unfortunate side effect that brings out the not-so-professional photographers and videographers.
+Aka, we promise to serve you well and will never fist fight with other vendors (I cannot even begin…) But there are a few vendors that I would consider professionalism to be an even higher priority simply because of how involved they are in the moment by moment interactions of your day.
+We live in a day and age that beautiful cameras are not hard to come by, websites are not that hard to design, and because of that, there is an unfortunate side effect that brings out both the not-so-professional photographers and videographers.

-A professional knows where to stand and why, how to see and work with a variety of lighting situations and document the most important moments of your life without making those moments about them.
-At the end of the day, this is about no one but the two of you.
+A true professional knows where to stand and why, what lenses to use so they don’t have to be in your face the whole time, how to see and work with a variety of lighting situations and document the most important moments of your life without making those moments about them.
+At the end of the day, your wedding is about no one else but the two of you.

 SO all that to say, WE LOVE videographers and the biggest encouragement I have for you is this: Invest well.
-If it’s not in the budget, set up a tripod with a cousin in the front row to capture the ceremony.
-It will give you a live view of what’s happening and what you’re saying.
-Something you can look back on with great love and affection.
-OR invest in a quality professional video team that will really compliment your wedding images.
+If video is important to you then invest in a quality professional video team that will really compliment your wedding images.